Cognitive Ecology: Complete archive

 Humans are not gods.
 And gods aren’t only for humans.

 Having access to knowledge on an external server does not equal being intelligent.
 Having ‘taste’—the new Silicon Valley buzzword for ‘good ideas’—comes from storing and processing at least part of that knowledge in your brain.
-Point is, developing your organic chip semiconductors is the future.
+The point is, developing your organic chip semiconductors is the future.

 A society cannot run on consumption.